epctex-support/aliexpress-scraper/README.md

 - Scrape feedbacks of product detail - you can scrape users feedbacks (name, country, original content, translated content)
 - Scrape questions of product detail - you can scrape buyers Q&A of product
 - You can set language, currency and region for shipping

+## Bugs, fixes, updates and changelog
+This scraper is under active development.
+Check [CHANGELOG.md](https://github.com/tugkan/aliexpress-scraper/blob/master/CHANGELOG.md) for more detailed information
+- 2020-16-07 - New SDK version, new parameters for better scraping.

 ## Input Parameters